Reed-CompBio/spras/docs/tutorial/intermediate.rst

 In your file explorer, go to ``output/intermediate/egfr-ml/pca.png`` and open it locally.

-SPRAS also includes PCA to visualize variation across pathway outputs.
+SPRAS also includes principal component analysis (PCA) to visualize variation across pathway outputs.
 Each point represents a pathway, placed based on its overall network structure.
 Pathways that cluster together in PCA space are more similar, while those farther apart differ in their reconstructed subnetworks.
+PCA may help identify patterns such as clusters of similar algorithms outputs, parameter sensitivities, and/or outlier outputs in a lower lower-dimensional space.

 .. image:: ../_static/images/pca.png
    :alt: Principal component analysis visualization across pathway outputs